RosettaCommons/documentation/application_documentation/mpi-msd.md

 (Again, note that residue 10 on both chains A and B are assigned to correspond to the same entity element.)

-=== Section: Secondary resfile ===
+### Section: Secondary resfile

 The secondary resfile states which residues, besides those already listed in the correspondence file, should be allowed to repack.
-The secondary resfile is formatted exactly as a regular resfile is formatted (See the resfile file format documentation here: [[Resfile syntax and conventions|resfiles]] Resfile).
+The secondary resfile is formatted exactly as a regular resfile is formatted (See the resfile file format documentation here: [[Resfile syntax and conventions|resfiles]]).
 The secondary resfile specifies behaviors for every residue in the protein, but, if a particular residue (residue 10, e.g.) is declared to correspond to a particular entity element (entity element 6, e.g.), then the resfile behavior for that entity element is used at that residue (entity-resfile behavior for entity-element 6 is applied to residue 10, e.g.) instead of the secondary resfile behavior.
 The fact that this resfile's behavior is superceded by the entity resfile at some positions is why it is called "secondary."

 For example, continuing to build on the heterodimerization example described above, the following secondary resfile might be used to model (all) the dimer states: